Matcha-Electric/driver-handbook/start-a-charge.md

 ## 1. Tap Your Matcha RFID Card

 If you've signed up for a Matcha Membership Plan, you may have received a Matcha RFID card.
 Using your RFID card is the fastest and easiest way to start a charge.
-Simply **tap your card at the station**, wait for the indicator light to flash green, plug-in and your charge will start automatically.
+Simply **tap your card at the station**, wait for the indicator light on the charger to flash green, plug-in, and your charge will start automatically.

 ## 2. Scan the QR Code on the Charger

 When you arrive at a charge station, use your smartphone to **scan the QR code on that station**.
 This will open a web page for that charger.
-Double check the Charge Station ID, click the _Start Charging_ button, wait for the indicator light to flash green, plug-in and your charge will start automatically. _Note: If you're not already logged into your user account, then the web app will ask you to login first._
+Double check the Charge Station ID, click the _Start Charging_ button, wait for the indicator light on the charger to flash green, plug-in, and your charge will start automatically. _Note: If you're not already logged into your user account the web app will ask you to login first._

 After you've started your charge session, you can use the Matcha app to [monitor your active charge session](https://github.com/Matcha-Electric/manual/blob/main/monitor-your-charge-session.md) from your smartphone.